matter-labs/zksync-web-era-docs/docs/reference/concepts/blocks.md

 ## Processing times

 When transactions are made on zkSync Era, they are processed right away and added to blocks, which are generated immediately.
-Once zkSync Era becomes fully decentralised, block time will take a couple of seconds, as the involved entities would need to achieve consensus.
+Once zkSync Era becomes fully decentralized, block time will take a couple of seconds, as the involved entities would need to achieve consensus.

 The time it takes to seal an L1 batch depends on the system activity - the more activity the system has, the faster we <em>seal</em> a batch.
 There are several criteria for sealing a batch, which we defer from explaining in detail here, as these may change.